 Pill imprint 368 has been identified as Metoprolol succinate extended-release 100 mg.

-Metoprolol is used in the treatment of atrial fibrillation; high blood pressure; supraventricular tachycardia; migraine prevention; mitral valve prolapse (and more), and belongs to the drug class cardioselective beta blockers.
+Metoprolol is used in the treatment of atrial fibrillation; high blood pressure; supraventricular tachycardia; angina; heart attack (and more), and belongs to the drug class cardioselective beta blockers.
 Risk cannot be ruled out during pregnancy.
 Metoprolol 100 mg is not subject to the Controlled Substances Act.

 See also related documents.

 - 100 mg

 - 10.00 mm

 - Prescription only

 - Cardioselective beta blockers

 - C - Risk cannot be ruled out